 BeingFrugal.net began as a personal journal to hold me accountable for my commitment to get out of debt.
 Getting out of debt is a high priority for my family, and I like to write about it frequently; partially because I still need to hold myself accountable, and partially because I want to motivate others who are looking to get out of debt.

-When the Redbook article on leaving credit cards behind came out this month, I had no idea the far-reaching impact it would have.
+When the Redbook article on leaving credit cards behind came out, I had no idea the far-reaching impact it would have.
 People who have seen the article stop me frequently and ask how to get out of debt.
 So here’s my answer.
 It’s basic, but sometimes it’s good to get back to the basics, when it comes to our finances.

 Getting out of debt begins with commitment.
 If you aren’t committed to getting out of debt, you’ll never leave debt behind.
 It takes hard work.
 It’s not fun.
 You need that underlying commitment to get you through the times when you want to give up.
 And there will be times you want to give up.
 That’s the bad news.